Steve Sweeney (comedian)

 Steve Sweeney (born September 5, 1949) is an American comedian.

 Biography

 Sweeney was born in Charlestown, a section of Boston.
 His Boston accent and idiosyncratic mannerisms are featured in his stand-up act.
 He has headlined in several comedy clubs including Caroline's Comedy Club in New York City.

 A graduate of Charlestown High School, he earned a BA in Theatre Arts at the University of Massachusetts Boston (1974) and an MFA from the University of Southern California.

-During the early 1970s, a group of Boston comedians regularly performed at a comedy club started by Martin Olson and Barry Crimmins in a back room of Ding-Ho, a Chinese Restaurant near Inman Square in Cambridge, MA.
-The group included Don Gavin, Lenny Clarke, Kevin Meaney, Jay Leno, Bobcat Goldthwait, Bill Sohonage, and Steven Wright.
+During the early 1970s, a group of Boston comedians regularly performed at a comedy club started by Barry Crimmins in a back room of Ding-Ho, a Chinese Restaurant near Inman Square in Cambridge, MA.
+The group included Don Gavin, Martin Olson, Lenny Clarke, Kevin Meaney, Jay Leno, Bobcat Goldthwait, Bill Sohonage, and Steven Wright.
 Sweeney became known for his use of dialects and commentary on the New England political scene in his act.